brian-sedgwick/NotaGotchi/README.md

 - 🐣 **Pet Lifecycle**: Watch your pet grow from egg to adult through 5 distinct stages
 - ❤️ **Care System**: Feed, play, clean, and put your pet to sleep
-- 📊 **Dynamic Stats**: Hunger, happiness, and health that change over time
+- 📊 **Dynamic Stats**: Fullness, happiness, and health that change over time
 - 😊 **Emotions**: 8 different emotional states based on how well you care for your pet
 - 🎨 **Swappable Sprites**: Change your pet's appearance by replacing BMP files (no code changes!)
 - 💾 **Persistent State**: SQLite database with power-loss protection (WAL mode)